 Is subclinical ketosis different to clinical ketosis?

 Sub-clinical ketosis is loosely defined as ketosis without clinical symptoms.
-This means cows may present without the tell-tale symptoms of poor overall condition while still being less fertile and experiencing reduced milk production.
-This is why subclinical ketosis often flies under the radar even though it’s having a massive impact on the industry.
+This means cows may present without the tell-tale symptoms of poor overall condition while still being less fertile.
+This is why subclinical ketosis in cattle often flies under the radar even though it’s having a massive impact on the industry.
 A NZ study of subclinical ketosis revealed a decreased six week in-calf rate of 7%.

 A healthy herd starts on the inside.

 While ketosis is a threat to the industry, it can be identified and treated.
-If you think your herd is affected by it (or you want to make sure it’s not), give your local vet or feed supplier a call.
-They can talk to you about prevention and treatment options like Rumenox©.
+If you think your herd is affected by ketosis in cows (or you want to make sure it’s not), give your local vet or feed supplier a call.
+They can talk to you about ketosis symptoms and treatment options like Rumenox®—the “holy grail” for maintaining higher in-calf rates and healthier herds.